libhal-google/libhal.github.io/mkdocs/how-to/project.md

 In this example we create a project using the CMake build system.

-In order to make a project you need 4 files with 1 optional file:
+In order to make a project you need 5 files:

 1. `conanfile.txt`: list of project dependencies.
 2. `CMakeLists.txt`: instructions describing the project's source files, executables and how to build them.
 3. `main.cpp`: application software
 4. `libhal.tweaks.hpp`: configuration file for libhal
-5. `newlib.cpp` _(Optional)_: definitions of low level C functions
+5. `newlib.cpp` : definitions of low level C functions

 ## Quick Start